-i.
+j.
 SharePoint Project

-In FY 2020, the Office was able to fully capitalize on the benefits of the FY 2019 SharePoint upgrade and re-design by effortlessly transitioning to a remote working environment during the COVID-19 global pandemic.
+The Office continued to capitalize on the benefits of the FY 2019 SharePoint upgrade and redesign while working remotely during the COVID-19 global pandemic.
 The Office was able to operate with minimal disruption due to the conversion to a SharePoint-centric operational model.